rekapap/Halftone_effect_p5/README.md

 ```

 ## Photo Credits
-Photo by James & Carol Lee on Unsplash
+Woman photo: Photo by Lindie Wilton on Unsplash

-Photo by Lindie Wilton on Unsplash
+Feather photo: Photo by James & Carol Lee on Unsplash

 ## Resources